evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 ```

 {% hint style="info" %}
-Refer to the [presets overview](../presets/all-presets.md) or [example notebooks](../examples/examples.md) to explore the composition of each preset.
+Refer to the [presets overview](../presets/all-presets.md) to understand when to use each preset.
+Refer to the [example notebooks](../examples/examples.md) to see interactive examples.
 {% endhint %}

 # Output formats